-Drug tests vary, depending on the type of drug being tested and the type of specimen being collected.
+Drug tests vary, depending on the type of drug being tested for and the type of specimen being collected.
 Urine, hair, saliva (oral fluid), or sweat can be used as test specimens.
-Drug tests screen for such drugs as marijuana, cocaine, amphetamines, phencyclidine (PCP), and opioids.

 Drug Testing and Workplace Issues

-Studies suggest that many adults who use illegal drugs are employed full or part time.1 In addition, when compared with those who do not use substances, substance-using employees are more likely to:
+Studies suggest that many adults who use illegal drugs are employed full or part time.1 In addition, when compared with those who do not use substances, employees who use substances are more likely to: